kubeflow/kfp-tekton/tekton_kfp_guide.md

 ## Prequisites

-A Kubernetes cluster `v1.16` that has least 8 vCPU and 16 GB memory
+A Kubernetes cluster `v1.16` that has least 8 vCPU and 16 GB memory.

-1. Using IBM Cloud:
+1. Using IBM Cloud Kubernetes Service (IKS):

     * Authenticating with IBM Cloud